-One of the most critical phase of any development project is testing , to ensure that the implemented features work as expected.
-Automation of testing process enables repeated executions of the test cases leading to more accuracy and time saving.
-In webmethods product suite, the automated unit testing capability is provided as Unit testing framework (earlier known as wMTestSuite).
+One of the most critical phases of any development project is testing, to ensure that the implemented features work as expected.
+Automation of the testing process enables repeated executions of the test cases leading to more accuracy and time-saving.
+In webMethods product suite, the automated unit testing capability is provided as a Unit testing framework (earlier known as wMTestSuite).
 This article explains about using the Unit testing framework in a headless mode.

 Headless Execution of test cases

 In general, Headless testing is a mode of running the tests without the head, which means there is no specific UI, or any GUI used.
 This becomes extremely useful when running any automated tests in a CI / CD implementation, where the primary focus may not be on visualizing the test executions on a GUI.
 The tests can be simply run in the background.

 With this approach, the test execution becomes very lightweight utilizing less system resource as we can get rid of the overhead involving the UI to render the test results or any other processes involved to display the test results.

 In webMethods, the headless tests can be invoked using the Test Suite Executor features accessible through the designer.
 It provides default Ant script and easily modifiable property files to implement headless test invocation setup.